phunterlau/O1A-evaluator/README.md

 - Compare citation counts to field medians to establish significance.
 - Count patents and other non-traditional publications.
 - Label extraordinary achievements in each category for final evaluation.
+- Metrics and metrics combinations can build a portfolio to support one of the 8 categories.

 ### O1A Category Assessment
-- Evaluate across 8 categories: Awards, Membership, Press, Judging, Original contribution, Scholarly articles, Critical employment, High remuneration.
+- Evaluate across 8 categories: Awards, Membership, Press, Judging, Original contribution, Scholarly articles, Critical employment, High remuneration, by metrics and combinations from the previous step.
 - Provide a rating (low, medium, high) with supporting data and justification for each category.
 - Emphasize the need for strong evidence in at least 3 categories.